mehackit/sonic-pi-workshop/_exercises/en/01-introduction/02-play-a-melody.md

 play 69
 {% endhighlight %}

 That didn't sound like a melody, did it?
-Instead of playing a sequence, Sonic Pi played all the notes at once (that's how you can write chords).
+Instead of playing a sequence, Sonic Pi played all the notes at once (and that's how you can actually write chords).

 If you want Sonic Pi to play each note in a sequence, you have to tell the software to take a break every now and then.
 Try typing in `sleep 1` underneath each note, like this: